felixzhuologist/fidl/README.md

 individually to obtain a parse tree for each file:

-1. Each file is loaded into a [`SourceFile`](#sourcefile), which owns the buffer backing the file and provides low level methods into the file's data
+1. Each file is loaded into a [`SourceFile`](#sourcefile), which owns the buffer backing the file
 2. We initialize a [`Lexer`](#lexing), which takes the `SourceFile` as an argument to its constructor.
 This class exposes a `Lex()` method, which generates a sequence of [`Token`](#token)s.
-3. We initialize a [`Parser`](#parsing) using the `Lexer`, and call the `Parse()` method which constructs a parse tree, referred to as a "raw" AST.
+3. We initialize a [`Parser`](#parsing) using the `Lexer`, and call the `Parse()` method which constructs a parse tree, referred to in the code as a "raw" AST.
 The function returns a `raw::File` which is the class representing the root node of the raw AST.

-Now that we have parsed each file into a parser tree, we then work to group the parser trees into a single flat AST representation for each library.
+Now that we have parsed each file into a parser tree, we then work to group the parse trees into a single AST representation (referred to in the code as a "flat" AST) for each library.
 The root of this AST for a single library is a `flat::Library`.

-1. For each library, we traverse the `raw::File`s containing its definitions, converting nodes to their "flat" counterparts (e.g. a `raw::StructDeclaration` becomes a `flat::Struct`, `raw::CompoundIdentifier` becomes a [`flat::Name`](#name)), and storing them into a single `flat::Library`.
+1. For each library, we traverse the `raw::File`s containing its definitions, converting nodes to their "flat" counterparts (e.g. a `raw::StructDeclaration` becomes a `flat::Struct`, `raw::CompoundIdentifier` becomes a [`flat::Name`](#name), etc.), and storing them into a single `flat::Library`.
+Initially these flat ast nodes contain essentially the same information as the raw ast nodes, but they contain fields (namely, a value field for values and a typeshape field for types) that get set during compilation later
 2. Once the AST has been fully initialized, the compiler evaluates constants and determines the memory alignment information for the declared types

-Finally, we end up with a flat AST that is processed and ready for backend generation - either to C bindings or to a JSON IR.
+Finally, we end up with a flat AST that is processed and ready for backend generation either to C bindings or to a JSON IR.

 ### <a name="lexing"></a> Lexing
 The `Lexer` works primarily by keeping track of two `char *` pointer into the file data - one which marks the current location that the class is at (`current_`), and one which marks the start of the lexeme that is currently being worked on (`token_start_`).
 Each time the `Lex()` method is called, the `current_` pointer is advanced until a complete lexeme has been traversed, and a `Token` is constructed using the data in between the two pointers.